ryzen-xp/VolunChain-Backend/CONTRIBUTING.md

 2. Verify environment variables are set correctly
 3. Ensure dependencies are installed
 4. Check official documentation
-5. Open an issue with detailed reproduction steps
+5. Open an issue with detailed steps to reproduce the problem